browserengineering/book/book/embeds.md

  `run_animation_frame` method.)
 If you want an additional challenge, try running the animations on the browser thread.^[Real browsers do this as an important performance optimization.]

+ *Same-origin frame tree*: same-origin iframes can access each others' variables and DOM, even if they are not adjacent in the frame tree.
+Implement this.